nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Calendar features
 The calendar feature allows a calendar to display with the corresponding appointments of the month in a calendar format.
 The feature consists of the following features:

 * `Calendar Display` — Can display appointments of a month in a calendar format.
 * `Calendar Navigation` — Can navigate between months with/without a mouse.
 * `Calendar Pop-Up` — Can view the details of each appointment.

+#### Overall implementation of Calendar

+The main calendar display is implemented using the `CalendarDisplay` class, which acts as the main container for the entire Calendar feature.
+This main container consists of a `topCalendar`, which is a `FlowPane` that contains the current month to be displayed, and the different navigation buttons as well as the `JumpBox`.
+Also, it contains `calendarGrid`, which is a GridPane that contains all the dates and `Appointment` buttons within the calendar.

+Upon initialisation of the `CalendarDisplay`, it will display the current month and year, using the `CalendarLogic#drawCalendar` method.
+The current month and year is obtained using the default `Java` package's `GregorianCalendar` class.

 **Calendar Display**

 Implementation:

 The following is a more detailed explanation on how `Calendar Display` works.
 1. When the app first launches, `MainWindow#fillInnerParts()` is called, which then initialises the `Calendar Display`.
-This then initialises the `CalendarLogic` and the relevant methods to build the the `Calendar Display`.
+2. The `CalendarLogic` class is initialised, where the current month to be displayed in the Calendar is set using `Java`'s `GregorianCalendar` class.
+3. Next, `CalendarLogic#drawCalendar` is called which initialises the header of the Calendar, `topCalendar`, where the current month is displayed.
+4. Also, `CalendarLogic#drawCalendar` will initialise the body of the Calendar where
-2. Following which, when appointments are added,`Model#updateCalendarEventList()` is called which then updates the `Calendar Display` as well.
+5. Following which, when appointments are added,`Model#updateCalendarEventList()` is called which then updates the `Calendar Display` as well.

 The following activity diagram summarizes what happens when a user selects the Calendar tab:
 ![Calendar Display Activity](images/CalendarDisplayActivityDiagram.png)